Ya-Qin Zhang: Microsoft Corporation

-Over his 16-year tenure at Microsoft, Ya-Qin Zhang has taken various key positions, including the managing director of Microsoft Research Asia (1999-2004), Chairman of Microsoft China Limited (2007-2013), Corporate Vice President of Mobile and Embedded Products (2004-2006), Asia-Pacific R&D Chairman and Corporate Vice President until September 2014.

 He was a co-founder of Microsoft Research China in 1999 as the inaugural Chief Scientist, and then became the managing director in 2000 after its founding director Kai-Fu Lee's promotion and relocation to Microsoft HQ.
 It was under Zhang's leadership that Microsoft Research China was elevated to Microsoft Research Asia in 2002, which has become a premier computer science research center in the world.
 He was the founding Chairman of Microsoft Asia R&D Group (ARD), the largest R&D center for Microsoft outside of US, with over 5000 scientists and engineers.

 In 2011, Zhang founded the Microsoft venture Accelerator in Beijing, and has become one of the most vibrant start-up engines in China with over 200 companies incubated over the years.

-Baidu Inc
+Baidu

-Zhang joined Baidu Inc. as president of the company in 2014 and retired in October 2019.
-Baidu is a leading Internet company in search, mobility, AI and cloud computing.
-As President, Zhang worked closely with founder Robin Li in pivoting the company to new technolgy and business arena, including intelligent cloud, autonomous driving, sillicon technology, industrial AI, and new emerging business.
+Zhang joined Baidu as president of the company in 2014 and retired in October 2019.
+As President, Zhang worked closely with founder Robin Li in pivoting the company to new technology and business arena, including intelligent cloud, autonomous driving, silicon technology, industrial AI, and new emerging business.